elasticio/api-docs/source/includes/_flows.md

 }
 ```

-This resource allows you to update the given flow.
+This resource allows you to update the given Flow.
 A new version of the flow will be created.
 The new version becomes the latest version of the flow.

 ### HTTP Request